KroubleFan/sdk-api/sdk-api-src/content/winuser/nf-winuser-getsystemmetrics.md

 ```

-## -see-also
+## 参见

-<a href="/windows/desktop/api/winuser/nf-winuser-enumdisplaymonitors">EnumDisplayMonitors</a>
+<a href="/windows/desktop/api/winuser/nf-winuser-enumdisplaymonitors">EnumDisplayMonitors函数</a>

-<a href="/windows/desktop/api/winuser/nf-winuser-getsystemmetricsfordpi">GetSystemMetricsForDPI</a>
+<a href="/windows/desktop/api/winuser/nf-winuser-getsystemmetricsfordpi">GetSystemMetricsForDPI函数</a>

-<a href="/windows/desktop/api/winuser/nf-winuser-systemparametersinfoa">SystemParametersInfo</a>
+<a href="/windows/desktop/api/winuser/nf-winuser-systemparametersinfoa">SystemParametersInfo函数</a>